MariiMariis/MariiMariis/README.md

 - 👋 Hi, I’m @MariiMariis
 - 👀 I’m interested in Software Engineering and Networks
-- 🌱 I’m currently learning Python, C#, ASP.NET, and currently studying for CCNA exam.
+- 🌱 I’m currently learning Python, C# and ASP.NET.
 - 💞️ I’m looking to collaborate on anything possible!
 Let me help! ^^
 - 📫 How to reach me: https://www.linkedin.com/in/mariana-motta-96b21096/